awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Improved metadata protection from accidental erasure\.

 1. Improved safety checks in the write path to detect incorrect writes to metadata\.

+1. Improved security by removing 3DES and other older ciphers for SSL/TLS connections\.

 1. Fixed an issue where a duplicate file entry can prevent the Aurora PostgreSQL engine from starting up\.